chenterry85/Fibonacci-REST/README.md

 ## Description

 This is a web application for calculating fibonacci numbers and displaying all previous results.
 The front end is written in Vue.js as the Javascript framework and bootstrap for css styling, while the backend uses Node's Express.js server with mongoDB as the database.
-I deployed the website here: link.
-But if you want to run the website locally, go to "how to install and run locally" section.
+Click [here](https://peaceful-brook-94145.herokuapp.com) to view the deployed website.
+But if you want to run the website locally, go to the  co"how to install and run locally" section.

 ## Design Choice